apjanco/HSE-BOPOHOBO/kramola.md

 Outcome:
 ![alt text](https://github.com/apjanco/HSE-BOPOHOBO/blob/master/names.jpeg "A simple neural network")

+This one is an open question.
+The model seems able to learn names that is has seen several times in the text, but not names that appear only once.
+Similarly, when names appear in a consistent place and format in the document (the sections Из хроники событий) several times, there are clear improvements.
+I could try further annotations (I only made 300) or the spaCy's PhraseMatcher function, which would simply tag all the names in the patterns from Memorial.

-Far from perfect, but a good start.
-Not bad for the 3 hours on the plane from London.
+It's not ready for use, but it's not bad for the product of 3 hours on a plane from London.